Pattaya Right Now

 Central Pattaya

-- Family beach, quieter stays
+- Family beach, long stays, food

 Jomtien Beach